oracle/bpftune/CONTRIBUTING.md

 The scenario refers to the event type (seen packet loss to remote system), and the payload can be a string, a raw data structure etc.

+# Overhead

+When choosing BPF events to instrument, please try to avoid very high-frequency events.
+Try to use fentry instead of kprobe, tp_btf instead of tracepoint etc as these perform much better.